mohammed-ayoub-javascript/filter-video/README.md

 1. Click the FilterVideo icon in your browser toolbar
 2. Use the toggle switch to enable/disable the extension
-3. Choose your preferred shortcut key (default: ',')
+3. Choose your preferred shortcut key (default: ',') because it's close to 'm' which is the mute shortcut, so you can mute and apply filter with close proximity.
 4. Adjust filter intensity using the slider
 5. Press the shortcut key while watching a video to toggle the filter